PPOL 5203 - Data Science I: Foundations

 Plans for Today

-• Motivating Data Science for Public Policy, or Computational Social Science.
+• Motivating Data Science for Public Policy.

 • Goals of the course